jefftranter/6502/asm/jmon/README.txt

 ASSEMBLER:  A

-Call a mini assembler which can assemble lines of 6502 code.
+Call a mini assembler which can assemble lines of 6502 or 65C02 code.
 Prompts for the start address and then prompts for instructions.
 Does not support symbols or labels, all values must be in hex with 2 or 4 digits and there is no backspace or other editing features.
 Press
 <Enter> to terminate and assemble a line.
 Pressing <Esc> will cancel.